keunlee/spring-one-2017-lightning-talk-topic/lightning-talk-topic.md

 * The imagery that I see being captured in media depicts what literally looks like "hell on earth".

-* As an engineer, I need to put my empathy aside for a moment, because I desire a logical solution to combat this problem, however tragedies in the wake of disaster tend not to make the most sense, especially when you're in the thick of things.
+* As an engineer, I desire a logical solution to combat this problem.
 So let's take a step back ...

 * I'm interested in finding out how to increase "situational awareness", because:
   * The sooner you obtain awareness, then the sooner you can respond